 There is something special about pork in Mexican food.
 It just seems right.
 Don’t get me wrong because chicken and beef are great.
 But pork is just soooo right.

-I was going to try a pork shoulder, but I don’t like dealing with that much fat.
+I love shredded a pork shoulder, but I don’t like dealing with that much fat.
 I know it is supposed to add flavor, but I don’t like fat.
-I regressed to one of my favorite recipes that I have used for the last three years.
-Plus whole pork loins were on sale for $1.79 so why not.
+So I regressed to one of my favorite recipes that I have used for the last three years.

 This was originally a beef recipe three years ago.
 You can substitute a relatively lean beef roast cut into chunks if you want.

 High 4 or low 5 depending on your needs.
 Very moist.
 Great taste.
 Low Fat and Low Carb both.

 Most braising recipes have the meat covered by the braising fluid.
 I don’t do that here.
 The fluid gets a lot of taste from the searing of the pork.
 If more fluid is used, the taste is diluted plus you can’t add it all back in at the end.
 A double loss.

 All that leads to the need to flip the meat a few times.